mneri/lambda/README.md

 # lambda
-lambda is a small library that brings lambda calculus functions, syntax and spirit into Java.
+lambda is a small library that brings lambda calculus functions, syntax and lazy evaluation into Java.

 # Examples